EASS-HIT-PART-A-2022-CLASS-II/Covid-19-Statistics/README.md

 # Covid-19-Statistics 🤢 #

-this project is a website that runs over microservices that will let you view world wide statistics about Covid-19 in a different way.
+A website about statistics on Covid-19.

-the project contains 3 microservices - Front-end, Back-end, TBD.
+the project contains 3 microservices - Front-end, Back-end and MongoDB image.

 ## features ##